Why Should you do the Maximal RAMP Test?

 Ramp tests produce slower changes, so you should put them into your training schedule for the start of the new year, the start of the outdoor riding season and then end of the summer.

-This test costs £35 within a scheduled timeslot and £45 for a private session.
-The test will include a full report after the test itself.
+This test costs £39 within a group timeslot and £59 for a private session.
+A full report will be sent out after the test itself.

 The test will take approximately 45 minutes to complete.
 You will go through a structured warm up before beginning the test.